California Office Lease Agreement

 Instant download

-• Identification of the Lessor and Lessee.
+• Identification of the Lessor and Lessee

-• Description of the leased office premises.
+• Description of the leased premises, including the address

-• Responsibilities for maintenance and property use.
+• Responsibilities for maintenance and utilities

 Free preview